 What is the difference between a proxy server firewall and a gateway server firewall?
-And when should each be
+And when should each be used?

 There are three basic categories of firewalls: packet filtering firewalls, stateful inspection firewalls and application proxy firewalls.
 Often, people refer to packet filtering firewalls and stateful inspection firewalls using the term gateway server firewall.
 Each of these three approaches builds upon the previous one(s), offering greater protection to an enterprise network.
 Here's how they work: